patricekrakow/play-with-kubernetes/README.md

 #### Configuration of the `service-a`

-The configuration of the `service-a` will contain within a dedicated `service-a-ns` Namespace.
+The configuration of the `service-a` will contain within a dedicated `s01-service-a-ns` Namespace.

 <details>
 <summary>YAML</summary>